To remove the MySQL Enterprise Service Manager, find the

 doing so will delete these files.

 On Red Hat Enterprise Linux 4 and Fedora Core 4, the uninstall script might not stop the Tomcat server.
 Do this manually if necessary.
-To do this, see Section 4.6, “Starting/Stopping the MySQL Enterprise Monitor Service on Unix and Mac OS X”.
+To do this, see Section 4.4, “Starting/Stopping the MySQL Enterprise Monitor Services”.

 Be careful not to accidentally stop any other Java processes running on your system.